Track your nutrition and health goals

 | 1 bowl (200g) | 200g | 160 kcal | 5g |

-Dalia upma is the lightest dalia preparation by calorie count, making it a popular choice for weight-loss diets.
-The lower calorie count compared to dalia khichdi comes from the absence of lentils and typically less added fat.
+Dalia upma is the lightest dalia preparation by calorie count, making it a popular choice for weight loss breakfasts.
+The lower calorie count (vs khichdi) comes from using water, vegetables, and minimal oil rather than ghee and lentils.

 | Preparation | Per 100g | 1 Katori (150g) | 1 Bowl (200g) |